prashantRmishra/bhojpuri-mirror/README.md

 (_Once deployed you can visit URL generated to see your app)

 ***
-**_If you are using databse for you SpringBoot app then you must add Heroku addons for db support_** (_Heroku provide postgres db addon of size 1 GB for free, for any other db like MySQL you may have to pay to get the addons_ )
+**_If you are using databse for you SpringBoot app then you must add Heroku addons for db support_** </br>
+(_Heroku provide postgres db addon of size 1 GB for free, for any other db like MySQL you may have to pay to get the addons_ )

 ```$ heroku addons:create heroku-postgresql:<PLAN_NAME>```

-If tables are not created aautomatically, then you will have to import your local db runing on ```localhost:5432``` (default) to your Heroku postgres server
+If tables are not created automatically, then you will have to import your local db runing on ```localhost:5432``` (default) to your Heroku postgres server </br>
-**_Steps to import your local db to Heroku postgres server_**
+**_Steps to import your local db to Heroku postgres server_** </br>
-1.Create backup file of your local db.
+1.Create backup file of your local db. </br>
-2.create new connection to your Heroku .postgres server with pgAdmin.
+2.create new connection to your Heroku .postgres server with pgAdmin.</br>
- _(All the Heroku postgres Credentials will be present in Database credentials on your Heroku app)_
+ _(All the Heroku postgres Credentials will be present in Database credentials on your Heroku app)_ </br>
-3.Import your backup in your Heroku postgres db.
+3.Import your backup in your Heroku postgres db. </br>
-4.You shoul see all the table in Heroku postgres db.
+4.You shoul see all the table in Heroku postgres db. </br>